cisco-open/go-lanai/docs/Develop.md

 - Create `Makefile-Build` and `Makefile-Generated`
 - Create `build/package/Dockerfile`

-> Note 1: `Makefile-Build` and `Dockerfile` is supposed to be committed into GitHub and the command won't overwrite
+> Note 1: `Makefile-Build` and `Dockerfile` are supposed to be committed into GitHub and the command won't overwrite
-> if those files are already exists.
+> if those files already exist.
 If overwriting is desired, add `FORCE=true`

 > Note 2: `Makefile-Generated` is typically used by CI/CD, and always get overwrite.
 It should be ignored from version control.